elarsiad/computational-atmospheric-physics/README.md

 ## Contents

 - `cp2.py`: Main Python code for the radiative transfer model
-- `atmosphere_model.txt`: Layered atmosphere profile used for the model
+- `data/`: Data used for the model
 - `report.pdf`: Writeup describing the modeling approach, results, and analysis
-- `ourput/`: Directory containing plots generated from the code
+- `output/`: Directory containing plots generated from the code

 ## Usage